-I often get asked if I am taking on design projects, at the moment I'm not.
-But, I do have some insanely talented designer friends and colleagues who you should consider hiring!
+I have some insanely talented designer friends and colleagues who you should consider hiring!
 Read on for a list of local designers, a few other ideas for how to find designers, as well as some tips for first time clients.
 If you are looking for a botanical, watercolor illustration for your logo or website that is similar to my style you know how to find me!

 Best of luck!